Skip to contents

 }

 The function npfmc_tier3_F defines the NPFMC Tier 3a HCR that is currently used for sablefish management in Alaska.
-The HCR is a threshold rule that converts annual SSB into an allowable fishing mortality rate (see ____) based on a maximum reference level of F and a biomass reference level.
+The HCR is a threshold rule that converts annual SSB into an allowable fishing mortality rate (see ____) based on a maximum reference level for F and a biomass reference level.
 The wrapper function tier3() encapsulates converting from numbers-at-age (naa, the unit of output from the OM) into SSB for the npfmc_tier3_F function.

 In order for an HCR function to be compatible with the MSE framework, it must take, at minimum, three parameters: ref_pts, naa, and dem_params.
 The ref_pts input parameter expects an object generated via the calculate_ref_points() function that the MSE runs internally.
 The naa input parameter is a four dimensional array (dims [1, nages, nsexes, 1]) of numbers-at-age as output by either the OM or the EM.
 Finally, the dem_params input parameter is the demographic parameter matrix that is supplied as part of the OM definition.

 All three of these parameters are required even for HCRs that may not make direct use of one or more of such parametrs (such as a constant catch rule, which doesn’t require any of them).
 More complex HCR functions may optionally take additional parameters.
-Constrution of such HCRs is discussed later.
+Construction of such HCRs is discussed later.

-hcr_obj <- list(
+mp <- list(

 func = hcr_func, # the HCR function to evaluate